-110.5.6 Buy America Provisions
+110.5.6 Products and Source of Supply

-All manufacturing processes for steel or iron materials, including application of a coating, utilized in all highway construction projects must occur in the United States, in accordance with the Buy America provisions, established in 23 CFR 635.410.
-Buy America requirements are covered in FDOT Standard Specifications, Section 6.
-The allowable levels of foreign steel or iron and contractor certification requirements are identified in Specification 6-5.2.
+The Buy America provisions are included in the Build America, Buy America Act (BABA).
+All projects must comply with the BABA provisions, established in Public Law No. 117-58, §§ 70901-52 and 23 CFR 635.410.
+BABA requirements are covered in FDOT Standard Specifications, Section 6.
+The allowable levels of foreign steel or iron, and contractor certification requirements are identified in Specification 6-5.2.